Altinity/clickhouse-sink-connector/doc/sink_configuration.md

 `store.kafka.metadata`: If set to true, kafka metadata columns will be added to Clickhouse.

+`buffer.flush.time`: The clickhouse records after mapping are stored in a buffer.
+This variable defines the time in seconds after which the buffer is flushed.
+This is added to avoid frequent calls to clickhouse.
+Its performed using the Clickhouse JDBC Bulk Insert functionality.

+`store.raw.data`: If set to true, the entire row is converted to JSON and stored in the column defined by the `store.raw.data.column` field.

+`store.raw.data.column`: Clickhouse table column to store the raw data in JSON form(String Clickhouse DataType)

 This is a sample configuration that's used in creating the connector using the Kafka connect REST API.